ShizukaDonaghue/luve/README.md

 <img src="docs/images/products-page.png" width=700>

-Users can browse a list of products in the Products page.
+Users can browse a list of products on the Products page.
 They have the option to choose a product category from the Product menu or choose a brand from the Brand menu to narrow down their search.
 They can also select a sorting option from the dropdown menu to sort the products in a specific order.

 The "Add to Bag" is available for each product so that users can easily add products to their shopping bag.
-Once product are added to their bag, the user is notified and the total order value is displayed under the Bag icon in the navbar.
+Once products are added to their bag, the user is notified and the total order value is displayed under the Bag icon in the navbar.

 Users can also add products to their wishlist by clicking on the pink outline heart.
 Once added, the user is notified and the love heart is coloured in pink.
 They can also remove the product from their wishlist by clicking on the pink heart as it toggles between "add" and "remove" for their wishlist.

-For users with superuser or staff permission, the links for Edit Product and Delet Products are displayed on the product cards.
+For users with superuser or staff permission, the links for Edit Product and Delete Products are displayed on the product cards.
 The business owner and staff can easily access these options from here.

 ### Product Details Page

 <img src="docs/images/product-detail.png" width=700>

-Users can access the Product Details page by clicking on the product image or the product name in the Products page as well as the Wishlist page.
-This page displays the product information, contains the quantity selector and the buttons to "Add to Bag" or "Continue Shopping" to return to the Products page.
+Users can access the Product Details page by clicking on the product image or the product name on the Products page as well as the Wishlist page.
+This page displays the product information and contains the quantity selector and the buttons to "Add to Bag" or "Continue Shopping" to return to the Products page.

 Users can select the quantity of the products to add to their shopping bag.
 If the total order quantity of a product exceeds the maximum order quantity of 20, the user is notified of the error.
 Otherwise, products are added to the bag, and the total order value is displayed under the Bag icon in the navbar.

 The Wishlist heart is available here also to toggle between "add" and "remove" for their wishlist.
 The number of items in the wishlist is displayed by the Wishlist heart in the navbar.

-For users with superuser or staff permission, the links for Edit Product and Delet Products are displayed on the product image.
+For users with superuser or staff permission, the links for Edit Product and Delete Products are displayed on the product image.
 The business owner and staff can easily access these options from here.

 Under the Product Details section on this page, users can view product reviews posted by other users.
 If the user is logged in, the product review form is available to post a review and/or rate the product.
 Once the form is submitted, the user is notified and the review is added to the site in ascending order.